fly-apps/tictac/README.md

 This is a demonstration of building a clustered, distributed, multi-player, turn-based game server written in Elixir.
 As designed, it plays Tic-Tac-Toe, but was designed to be extended to play almost any multi-player turn based game.

+This uses Phoenix LiveView for the UI, `libcluster` for clustering the nodes, `horde` for providing a distributed process registry, and [fly.io](https://fly.io) for hosting and multi-region clustering support.

 ## Try it out locally

 To try the project out locally:

   * Install dependencies with `mix deps.get`
   * Install Node.js dependencies with `npm install` inside the `assets` directory
-  * Start Phoenix endpoint with `PORT=4000 mix phx.server`
+  * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Since it is multi-player, you can open a second browser window to the same address. [`localhost:4000`](http://localhost:4000)
+Since ths is multi-player, open a second browser window to the same address. [`localhost:4000`](http://localhost:4000)

 This is what a game looks like: